Sooke Gathering Place

 Will the facility be available for rentals and community events?

+Yes.
 Its thoughtful design will allow multiple activities to take place at the same time, with separate meeting rooms and program spaces supporting everything from fitness classes and art workshops to community meetings and educational programs.
 This flexibility will enable local organizations, clubs, and service groups to access affordable, accessible space without interfering with one another.

 For larger events, Sooke Gathering Place will offer spaces that can be combined or configured to accommodate community gatherings, cultural events, fundraisers, exhibitions, presentations, and celebrations.
 The goal is to create a vibrant facility that is active throughout the day and evening, serving as a welcoming destination for people of all ages and interests.